-Poker games demand a strong mental game.
-Players can experience the thrill of big wins and the frustration of crushing losses in a single session.
+Poker games demand a strong mental game, especially when building mental toughness in poker.
+Players often experience the thrill of big wins and the frustration of crushing losses in a single session, making resilience for poker players a key to long-term success.
 This emotional rollercoaster can take a toll, leading to tilt and burnout.
 That’s where mental toughness comes into play – particularly with poker online.

 Just as physical endurance is crucial for athletes, mental resilience is essential for poker players.
 These specific exercises will build your mental toughness so that you can do the following –